 O&M of residential systems is typically left to the system owner.
 The documentation pack which is provided to the customer by the installer (as mandated by the standard AS/NZS 5033) will include a recommended O&M schedule and typically the onus falls to the owner to follow this schedule and monitor performance.
 Though many installers do offer this service for their customers, it is not often that there is a dedicated role or division of the company which actively monitors and manages this service.
 While third party residential solar O&M service providers exist, they are generally too expensive for owners to justify.
 However, things are changing in this sphere: smart monitoring devices that can alert owners and/or installers of potential or existing issues are becoming more common in new installations.

 On the other hand, O&M of utility scale solar is incredibly important.
 Utility scale solar assets represent a significant investment which is predicated on return on investment assurances.
 O&M is a key part of the business case to ensure ongoing revenue generation from the asset, which may have a financial life of anywhere from 10-25 years (i.e. some power purchase agreements are using 25-year terms).
-There are whole divisions of utility scale solar developers dedicated to O&M and indeed there are whole companies which solely focus on utility scale O&M. There are various approaches to utility scale O&M but the level of sophistication required depends on the stakeholders, the finance environment and most importantly, the specific characteristics of the site (i.e. snow loads, high soiling rate, high corrosion environment, terrain difficulties, type of mounting system, type of modules used, etc.).
+There are whole divisions of developers dedicated to O&M and whole companies which solely focus on utility scale O&M. There are various approaches to utility scale O&M but the level of sophistication required depends on the stakeholders, the finance environment and most importantly, the specific characteristics of the site (i.e. snow loads, high soiling rate, high corrosion environment, terrain difficulties, type of mounting system, type of modules used, etc.).
 Regardless of the approach, O&M is always part of the utility scale solar business case.

 Commercial and Industrial (C&I) solar O&M has fallen somewhere in the middle.
 In some cases, C&I solar is treated much like a residential installation and in other cases there are third party provided O&M services similar to a utility scale approach.
 The issue however is that these third party services vary widely and though C&I customers are typically fairly savvy investors, they generally do not know what to expect from an O&M service.
 This can be a problem.